Please note: I may earn commissions from qualifying purchases if you shop through links on this page. More info.

 The best and easiest way to improve your curb appeal is to focus on the front door.
 This is the focal point of your entire space.
 So, put in the most effort here.

-Make sure that it’s clear where your front door is and where people should go.
+Make sure that it’s clear to visitors exactly where your front door is so they know where to go.
 If there is any question as to where your front door is, you have a lot of room for improvement.

-Then, paint the front door a bright or fun color to make it easy to spot.
-Check out this post for how to paint your front door.
+Then, paint the front door a bright or fun color (like these purple doors) to make it easy to spot.
+Also, check out this post to learn how to paint your front door like a pro.